 Initial load time versus deep linking.

-You can optimize the initial load of the first page but when users can deep link into any place in the application the quick initial load is lost.
-The option I’ve chose is lazy loading components needed for any page via the router.
+You can optimize the initial load of the first page but when users can deep link into any place in the application, the quick initial load is lost.
+The option I’ve chosen is lazy loading components needed for any page via the router.
 This gives us a fairly quick deep linking load time.

 These are line-of-business applications that are used repeatedly.
 Once the application has loaded once the follow up loads should pull scripts from cache.